trenst/MATLAB_arrayFire_bindings/README.md

-Hey guys, even though this only supports a very minimal set of functionality of MATLAB, I wanted to see if you want to give it a try.
-It's important to get a feel for the I/O bottleneck in transfer of data to and from the GPU.
-Once you understand this, you can determine that portion of your code that could be sped up with GPU processing.
-You can also try benchmarking native MATLAB operations against GPU operations.

-See me if you want to get this code running on your PC.
-I'm looking for feedback from you about [ArrayFire](http://arrayfire.org/docs/index.htm) functionality that can be incorporated into MATLAB... so checkout the website, and see what is available.
-Most of the base MATLAB functions are there and a lot of functionality which comes from various toolboxes like the image processing toolbox.
-I'm basically taking a survey to determine how to prioritize the API development.

-Here's the current state of the API:

 # MATLAB API for ArrayFire

 [ArrayFire](http://arrayfire.org/docs/index.htm) is a high performance software library for parallel computing with an easy-to-use API.
 Its array based function set makes GPGPU programming more accessible.
 There are both C and C++ interfaces to ArrayFire.
 The purpose of this project is to expose the ArrayFire library to MATLAB through an API using syntax familiar to the MATLAB developer.
 The API introduces a new MALAB class called afArray.
 An afArray object references an ArrayFire array stored on the GPU.
 Inputs to ArrayFire functions are afArrays, and the output is also an afArray.
 Memory I/O to/from the GPU only occurs when an explicit call is made, so the developer can optimize the code to minimize the amount of I/O which takes place.
 GPU memory I/O is the main bottleneck in GPGPU processing, so giving the MATLAB programmer control over this task is vital to the success of this API.